jonnonz1/nz-statute-book/acts/public/2010/insurance-prudential-supervision-act-2010.md

 (1) A person commits an offence if the person—
   (a) is not a licensed insurer; and
   (b) uses any name, title, trade mark, style, designation, or description that represents or implies that the person is a licensed insurer.
-(2) Every person who commits an offence under this section is liable on summary conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both):
+(2) Every person who commits an offence under this section is liable on conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 3 months or to a fine not exceeding $200,000 (or both):
   (b) in the case of a body corporate, to a fine not exceeding $1,000,000.